erayerdin/firereact/docs/hooks/useSignIn.md

 });
 ```

 If no verification email was sent and the user is not verified, your `credential!.user.emailVerified` will return `false`.

-!!! note
-    Sending verification email feature has not been implemented by this library yet.
-It will be implemented in a future release.
+After you sign in, you can use [`useSendEmailVerification`](useSendEmailVerification.md) hook to send an email verification to the user.

 ### Email Link Sign In Method